 My signature style rotates around simple shapes such as circles, spheres and ovals.
 I like the perfection and simplicity of a circle.
 A circle is a minimal shape – it encloses the maximum amount of space with the minimum circumference – which makes it a very neat, efficient shape.
 In my designs, the gold (or sometimes silver) sphere provides a sense of tension or playfulness by balancing on the curve or peeking out from behind the silver.

-To purchase my jewellery, visit my online shops on Etsy and Not on the High Street.
+To purchase my jewellery, visit my online shops on Not on the High Street and Etsy.
 You can also come to craft fairs and galleries that I show at throughout the year.
 If you’d prefer to purchase directly from me, please contact me.

 You can read about what I’m up to: